-'Highly volatile' NZ volcano prevents body recovery, death toll rises to eight
+New Zealand volcano death toll rises to eight and will continue to climb

 “I don’t have a plan that satisfies me that the risk is able to be mitigated ... to keep people safe,” Clement told reporters.
 “I can’t give an assurance around a timeline because the reality is I don’t control all of the factors yet.”

-Royal Caribbean (RCL.N) cruise lines has said that passengers from its ship Ovation of the Seas were on the island at the time, but it did not respond to a request from Reuters for more detail.
-The Ovation of the Seas docked in Wellington on Thursday morning.
+Royal Caribbean (RCL.N) cruise lines has said that passengers from its ship Ovation of the Seas were on the island at the time.
+The company said it grieved “this tragic loss” and would continue to offer support and services to affected families.
+It did not respond to requests for more detail.

 Many of the injured are being treated for severe burns, and medical officials are importing some 1.2 million square cm (186,000 square inches) of skin.
 The amount of skin needed equates to about 60 donors.
 In New Zealand, only five to 10 people donate skin each year, the New Zealand Herald newspaper reported.